hieu2010/ReliableMessaging/README.md

  * make an attempt to send the data (as a string) to the cloud in a HTTP POST request,
  * if succeeded, delete the data from the DB,
  * if failed, retry.

+## Server Component

+The server components has ... objectives:
+ - listen/receive data from the local component
+ - extract relevant information from a data string
+ - check for duplicates (why?)
+ - save received data to the DB
+ - send the order/command to the local component

 # FAQ